AriRasch/arirasch.github.io/index.md

 I am a postdoctoral researcher at the [University of Münster](https://www.uni-muenster.de/en/) in Germany.
 My work focuses on compiler technologies---code generation and optimization---as well as programming language design for parallel architectures, including GPUs and CPUs, based on formal methods.
 My central research goal is to advance *Performance*, *Portability*, and *Productivity* for data-parallel computations, with a particular emphasis on computations relevant to deep learning (e.g., linear algebra routines and stencil computations).

-To pursue this goal, I am the principal designer of a holistic code *Generation* & *Optimization* & *Execution* approach, structured into three major sub-projects:
+To pursue my research goal, I am the principal designer of a holistic code *Generation* & *Optimization* & *Execution* approach, structured into three major sub-projects:

 1. [Multi-Dimensional Homomorphisms (MDH)](https://mdh-lang.org) (*Code Generation*)---a novel algebraic formalism for expressing and reasoning formally about optimizations for data-parallel computations.
 This project includes the design and specification of a Domain-Specific Language (DSL) for expressing data-parallel computations, as well as the development of a compiler for this DSL.
 Our compiler generates code (e.g., in CUDA, OpenMP, and OpenCL) that can be automatically optimized (auto-tuned) for contemporary parallel architectures.